 - Check your bike in accordance with point 7. - Familiarise yourself with this bicycle before you first ride it.
-In particular, check which brake lever operates the front brake and which the rear - see Section 4.2.1
+In particular, check which brake lever operates the front brake and which the rear - see chapter 4.2.1

 - Modern brakes have a very powerful braking effect.
 Excessive pressure on the brake levers can cause the respective wheel to lock and can therefore cause you to fall.
 Familiarise yourself slowly with the braking effect on your bike in a safe area of land. - In a safe location, slowly test and become accustomed to your bicycle's braking response - With new rim brakes and after replacing brake blocks, the full braking effect only develops after a certain run-in period.
 Please therefore note that your braking distances will initially be longer. - Disk brakes need to be initially run in.
 Full braking efficiency only develops after the running-in process.
 Please note the enclosed brake manufacturer's running-in instructions. - If your bike is fitted with optional click-in pedals, which firmly connect the shoe with the pedal, practise using them by mounting and dismounting.
-Click-in pedals are not safety pedals. - If after purchasing you remove the saddle support and front and/or rear wheel for transportation, please follow the appropriate instructions in Chapter 11. - Have your dealer confirm that the final assembly of your bike has been carried out correctly and that your bike is roadworthy.
-Have your dealer adjust the correct saddle position. - You can make fine adjustments and minor changes yourself as described in Chapter 8.2 and 8.3. - Only use this bike when your dealer has familiarised you with your bike's technical features in a briefing. - 3.
-Seal you bike with aerosol wax polish, see Chapter 11. - Before riding your bike for the first time, please also read Chapter 8.
+Click-in pedals are not safety pedals. - If after purchasing you remove the saddle support and front and/or rear wheel for transportation, please follow the appropriate instructions in Chapter 11. - Let your specialist dealer confirm you, that your bike has been correctly assembled and checked for readiness to ride. - You can make fine adjustments and minor changes yourself as described in Chapter 8.2 and 8.3. - 2.
+Let your specialist dealer set the correct saddle position for you. - Do not use this bike until your specialist dealer has familiarised you with the technology of your bike. - Before riding your bike for the first time, please also read Chapter 8.